 Pipe: The camber added to the good original side cut make the Gypsy a much better pipe board.
 It grips the pipe walls much better now and it’s got nice drive from wall to wall.

 Jumps: Before the old rocker model wasn’t lifeless but it wasn’t at the top of the pop game.
 The new Gypsy is much better than the old.
-It’s springy and fun to ollie and a great ride on a line of jumps.
+It’s springy, fun to ollie and a great ride on a line of jumps.

 All in all we are much happier with the improvement in all around ride of the new Hybrid Camber Gypsy.
 It’s got a very do everything mountain freestyle kind of ride that our girls really liked.